-As shown in the chart below, between 2010 and 2020, the quantity of plasma for fractionation grew 1.5% annually and did not kept pace with the increase of IG consumption.
-This is illustrated by the increase of the per capita consumption if IG in Italy, which went from 73 grams per thousand people in 2014 to 111 in 2020 (see page 5).
+As shown in the chart below, between 2010 and 2020, the quantity of plasma for fractionation has grown by 1.5% annually and has not kept pace with the growth of IG consumption.
 Plasma for fractionation is exclusively produced by the public sector in Italy (there are no private plasma centers) but source and recovered plasma are imported from the U.S. and other European countries to produce IG for the Italian market and make up the IG needs that are not covered by the production generated with domestic source and recovered plasma.

-In Italy, there are no commercial plasma centers, and donor monetary compensation is prohibited, even though blood and plasma donors are offered a day off from work in some cases, a valuable benefit to many donors and significant cost to employers.
+In Italy, there are no commercial plasma centers, and donor monetary compensation in prohibited, even though blood and plasma donors are offered a day off from work in some cases, a valuable benefit to many donors and significant cost to employers.

 France: Self-sufficiency remains a long-term objective.
 Similar to Italy and Spain, the national blood program under the Ministry of Health collects source plasma from non-compensated donors and produces recovered plasma from whole blood donations.
-Between 2010 and 2020, the volume of plasma for fractionation declined by 0.2% per year, while the IG needs grew, raising the imbalance of IG needs coverage by domestic plasma
+Between 2010 and 2020, the volume of plasma for fractionation declined by 0.2% per year, while the IG needs grew, creating a growing gap in terms of IG needs coverage.

-A government-owned company fractionates the French plasma, bringing the IG self-sufficiency ratio (understood as "supplier self-sufficiency ratio, not patients') to 27.5% in 2020.
-The balance has been provided by commercial companies selling IG in France under special marketing authorizations and subjected to special taxes imposed to companies that makes PDMPs from the plasma of compensated donors.
-As in Italy, IG shortages were reduced in 2021 when the government increased the insurance reimbursement rate of IG.
-This was in part in response to the foreign manufacturers' plea to cover their escalating plasma costs.
+A government-owned company fractionates the French plasma, bringing the IG selfsufficiency ratio (understood as "supplier self-sufficiency ratio, not patients') to 27.5% in 2020.
+The balance has been provided by commercial companies selling IG in France under special marketing authorizations and subjected to special taxes imposed to companies that makes PDMPs suing compensated donors.
+As in Italy, IG shortages were averted in 2021 when the government accepted to increase the insurance reimbursement rate of IG, as the foreign manufacturers expressed their need to be able to cover their plasma costs in order to maintain a steady supply of IG to the country.

-As in Italy, there are no commercial plasma centers in France, and donor monetary compensation is prohibited, even though, as in Italy, blood and plasma donors are offered some free time from work.
+As in Italy, there are no commercial plasma centers in France, and donor monetary compensation in prohibited, even though, as in Italy, blood and plasma donors are offered some free time from work.

 Germany: The official federal government position on the procurement of PDMPs is that the country ought to be self-sufficient.
-The "Länder" (states) are responsible for their respective blood program, in which the Red Cross, along with predominantly university, hospitals and community blood centers, as well as a small number of commercial organizations, collect whole blood.
-All these entities sell both source and recovered plasma to commercial fractionators.
+The "Länder" (states) are responsible for their respective blood program, in which the Red Cross competes with university, hospitals and community blood centers, as well as a small number of commercial blood collectors.
+These entities sell both source and recovered plasma to commercial fractionators.
 There is no government-owned fractionation plant.
-In Germany, commercial plasma collection centers have been operating for over 50 years (as in Austria), and the country boast just over 200 centers.
+In addition, commercial plasma collection centers have been allowed for a long time, and the country boast just over 200 centers.

 In 2020, Germany was just about self-sufficient as it supplied enough plasma to meet the patient needs.
 The country has been self-sufficient (from a "suppliers' perspective") for several years, even though its plasma collections remained flat over the ten year period (2010-2020), declining by 0.1% per year.
-In 2021, the volume of plasma for fractionation rose 4%.
+In 2021, plasma for fractionation rose 4%.

-In Germany, blood and plasma donors may receive a compensation for donating blood and plasma, although it is capped by the Federal government.
-It is currently €25 per donation but exemptions are reportedly granted to offer high amounts.
-Blood and plasma donors may decline the compensation and offer it to a charitable organization if they so desire.
+In Germany, blood and plasma donors may receive a compensation for donating blood and plasma, although it is capped by the Federal government (currently around €30 per donation.)
+In practice, donors may decline the compensation and offer it to charitable organizations if they desire.